-Technical Studies credits may be earned for corporate, industrial, or military training programs after review by a faculty assessor of related program.
-Individuals without sufficient technical training experience must select courses in one of the programs/options listed below to satisfy the Technical Studies credits requirements.
+Technical Studies Core or Program Electives Courses (Recommended) Technical Studies credits may be earned for corporate, industrial, or military training programs after review by a faculty assessor of related program.
+In addition to the recommended courses, individuals without sufficient technical training experience can select courses in one of the programs/options listed below to satisfy the Technical Studies and Program Elective credit requirements.
 All courses should be selected with assistance from a faculty advisor.